Female crash dummies are not used in car crash testing

 Right now, women crash dummies are not tested as drivers, even when 50 percent of drivers are women

 The testing does not match with reality.
 Government regulation is the only way that experts see the system as changing.
 Change will come with modified laws.
-The Federal Highway Administration (FHWA) rules for testing need to be changed.
+The Federal Highway Administration (FHWA) rules for testing need to be rewritten.
 Only then will we see dynamic crash testing with average-sized female crash dummies in multiple seating positions, driver side included.
 The dummy industry and automakers will not make that leap themselves without government intervention.

 Regulators asked for a female dummy in 1980, and a group of automakers petitioned for one in 1996, but it took until 2003 for NHTSA to put one in the car.
 Even then, it’s just a scaled-down version of a male dummy that represents only the smallest 5 percent of women by the standards of the mid-1970s — so small that it can work double-duty as a 12- or 13-year-old child.
 No dummy takes into account the biological differences between male and female bodies.

 Frontal crash tests performed for both NHTSA and the Insurance Institute for Highway Safety (IIHS) don’t use female crash dummies as drivers.
 The female crash dummy either rides as a passenger or doesn’t participate in the test at all.
 (The female dummy sits in the driver’s seat for some side-impact tests.)
-This continues, despite the fact that women now represent almost 50 percent of drivers in the U.S., according to the FHWA.
+This continues as women represent almost 50 percent of drivers in the US, according to the FHWA.

 Change, unfortunately, takes time